siemens/kas/docs/userguide.rst

 .. only:: man

-  KAS provides various mechanisms to inject credentials into the build.
+  kas provides various mechanisms to inject credentials into the build.
   For details, see :manpage:`kas-credentials(1)`.